 What is your writing process like?

-It varies, but usually involves lots of procrastination, coupled with drinking too much rum and shitposting gamer memes.
+It varies, but usually involves lots of procrastination, coupled with drinking too much rum and shitposting gamer and DND memes.

 Oh lawd.
 That’s a really difficult one to answer.

 -Let’s keep this to production knives, not customs.
 Customs are a whole ‘nother subject.